 Learn our story, from the beginning and into the future.

-Ever since we opened our gates we have approached life (and death) differently.
+Ever since we opened, we have approached life, and death, differently.
 While some just see the end of a loved one’s life as a time for grief and mourning, we prefer to think of it as a time for reflection, appreciation and even celebration.
 This is evident in everything we do, from the way we conduct our services to the amenities we choose to offer.
-We are not a burial ground.
-We are a close knit community dedicated to honoring, sharing and preserving the amazing and inspirational stories that are life.
+We are not just a funeral home.
+We are a close knit family dedicated to honoring, sharing and preserving the amazing and inspirational stories that are life.

 Miller Funeral Home and Crematory is the oldest independently-owned funeral home in the Calhoun County area.